pyglet/pyglet/doc/programming_guide/context.rst

     object_space = context.object_space
     object_space.my_game_objects_loaded = True

-Avoid using attribute names on :class:`~pyglet.gl.ObjectSpace` that begin with ``"pyglet"``, as they may conflict with an internal module.
+Avoid using attribute names on :class:`~pyglet.graphics.api.gl.ObjectSpace` that begin with ``"pyglet"``, as they may conflict with an internal module.